khalid-hussain/shaheen/chap8.md

 Naeem had already condemned fourteen men to death and before he could fulfill his pledge of killing fifteen men, someone's lance pierced into his chest.
-He was going to fall but Badr Bin Mughira placed a hand on his back and made him sit in front of him.
-Badr Bin Mughira wanted to take him out of the battlefield to the camp for the wounded but Naeem said, "Badr, I know my time has come but I have not fulfilled my pledge.
+He was going to fall but Badr bin Mughira placed a hand on his back and made him sit in front of him.
+Badr bin Mughira wanted to take him out of the battlefield to the camp for the wounded but Naeem said, "Badr, I know my time has come but I have not fulfilled my pledge.
 I have killed fourteen of the enemy's soldiers.
 Now only one remains.
 Press my wound and stop the bleeding